Surprising Remote Work Burnout Statistics in 2024

 Global workplace burnout statistics

-Workplace burnout has become an increasing issue around the world, and has been described by McKinsey and Company as “” Levels of burnout among workers intensified during the pandemic, particularly in workplaces that remained open.
+Workplace burnout has become an increasing issue around the world, and has been described by McKinsey and Company as “the great exhaustion” Levels of burnout among workers intensified during the pandemic, particularly in workplaces that remained open.
 Specifically, it was a problem among on-site workers in the retail, manufacturing, and healthcare sectors.

 • Employee stress levels have been soaring in recent years.
 More than half of American workers say they experienced burnout in 2023, and three-quarters of respondents reported at least a moderate level of stress.